 It’s water resistant too, offering protection from sweat and rain (but swim any laps).

 If there’s a little more room in your budget then the Garmin Forerunner 645 is a great purchase.
 In addition to everything the Garmin Forerunner 235 provides, the 645 offers additional running analysis.
 It tracks your ground contact time balance, stride length, and accurately determines if you’re under training or overdoing it.
 Essentially, it’s like having your very own personal trainer follow you around as you run.

-Its battery life is still decent with 7 days in smartwatch mode or 12 hours with the GPS switched off, and its heart rate monitoring is more advanced than its cheaper buddy.
+Its battery life is still decent with 12 hours in full smartwatch mode or 7 days with the GPS switched off, and its heart rate monitoring is more advanced than its cheaper buddy.
 There’s also Garmin Pay which provides contactless payments, so you don’t have to worry about carrying cash or cards around while you run.

 Do you need a running watch that also works for every other sport imaginable?
 If you’re intending on participating in triathlons, you certainly do.
 That’s where the Garmin Forerunner 935 is the ideal solution.
 It’s pricier than most but it caters for multiple different sports, and weighs a mere 49 grams.

 It tracks elevation changes via its built-in barometer, has an altimeter and electronic compass, proving ideal for hiking.
 As well as that, there’s advanced feedback for running, cycling, and swimming, so you can see exactly how you’re performing each step of the way.

 Battery life is an impressive 2 weeks in smartwatch mode, with GPS mode bringing that down to a still hefty 24 hours.
 If you’re constantly on the move, you don’t want to have to recharge your watch regularly, so this is the ideal way of circumventing that.
 It’s the swiss army knife of exercise watches.

 Best For Personalized Running Plans: Polar M430 ($200)